rahuljain-2021/Calero-MSDL/README.md

 # Calero-MSDL

-End to End user Journery automated placing couple of devices in the order.
+End to End user Journey automation, where user is placing order with two devices.

 ## Tech Stack
 - Java 8 - Used for programming/automating the testcase.